 The spot in Williamsburg is near tons of great little shops and restaurants and is in the center of the hipster, artsier crowd.
 Smorgasburg is located in a parking lot next to the water with a great view of midtown Manhattan across the river.
 There’s few places to sit so you’ll find yourself having to juggle your food while standing or walking.
 When it gets crowded that’s a challenge.
 It’s the busier venue of the two and has a decidedly urban vibe.

-The Prospect Park location is just that, the tents are set up along a circular drive and in the grassy center there’s a lot of picnic tables and shady trees.
+The Prospect Park location, as one might imagine, has a less urban vibe.
+The tents are set up along a circular drive and in the grassy center there’s a lot of picnic tables and shady trees.
 I saw more families and small children there.
 It’s less frenetic which I enjoyed and though less trafficked according to the vendors than Williamsburg it still felt like something was happening.

 Pin to Share